 Although each of Seoul's neighborhoods has something to offer, I've enjoyed staying in the City Hall and Euljiro neighborhoods.
 They are centrally-located and within walking distance of the palaces, the Cheonggyecheon park area, the Myeongdong street food stalls, and more.

-Plus, the hotels that we've stayed in are conveniently located near many metro lines so using public transportation was a breeze.
+Plus, the hotels in which we've stayed are conveniently located near many metro lines so using public transportation was a breeze.
 I recommend staying in this general area for first-timers to Seoul who are interested in seeing the main attractions.

 Finding a Place to Stay in Seoul

 Trying to find the perfect hotel in Seoul or to get idea of what to budget for accommodations?
 Use the map below to start your search!

 Filter by your individual preferences and input your travel dates to see what places are available and what their nightly rates are.